stucchio/Homepage/content/deploying_julia_servers_with_docker.md

 author: Chris Stucchio
 tags: julia, docker

-Julia is a very nice little language.
-It's got a fast compiler, great numerical libraries, and integrates very easily with C. I'm hoping that as the world moves forward, Julia can eventually replace Python.
+As a result of a new work project, I've now gotten the opportunity to use Julia in anger.
+The first part of the project was a standard Julia task - a purely scientific R&D project, culminating in a command line script.
+The problem involves deriving algebraic constraints on a business process and then using convex optimization in order to optimize that process.
+Overall, this is fairly standard operations research, merely applied to a new domain.

+But the second part of the project is where things get interesting.
+Rather than simply delivering the command line script, it's necessary to package it and build a deployable version.
+Nothing fancy, just a little json-over-http endpoint that connects to a database.
+Time to put Julia to the test.

-One thing Julia is *not* yet good for is web applications or other servers.
+At the moment, Julia is *not* a particularly good language for building CRUD-type apps.
 In principle there is nothing that should prevent it from being used for this purpose, but the infrastructure, knowledge and libraries aren't there.

-Since I'm deploying a Julia server, and since I found very little information on the web as to how this is done, I've decided to write up my experiences.
-Consider this blog post a set of notes explaining how I made it work - nothing more.
+Since I've found very little information on the web as to how this is done, I've decided to write up my experiences.
+Consider this blog post a set of notes explaining how I made it work, not a set of best practices.

 # Julia Packages